 Mississippi National River and Recreation Area

 Stretching for 72 miles along the Mississippi River, this national park offers a variety of recreational activities, including hiking, biking and paddling.
-The park features historic sites, visitor centers, and scenic overlooks that provide insight into the river's natural and cultural history.
+The park features historic sites, visitor centers and overlooks that provide great views of surrounding cityscapes.
 It connects several regional parks and green spaces, making it a vital urban refuge for both wildlife and people.

 - Key Attractions: St. Anthony Falls, Mill Ruins Park, Lock and Dam No. 1.